jamescooke/flake8-aaa/docs/commands.rst

 One can set the act block explicitly using the ``# act`` comment.
 This is necessary when there is no assignment possible.

-Link to = AAA01: no Act block found in test -> Resolution
+See :ref:`AAA01: no Act block found in test - Resolution <aaa01-resolution>`.

 Disabling Flake8-AAA selectively